eddymankim/SNWG/code/ocapunam/ocapunam-workshop-1.md

 ---
 layout: full
-title: Renderer Workshop Example
+title: Renderer Workshop
 permalink: /code/ocapunam-workshop-1/
 author: Ozguc
 ---

 <script deferred type="module">

 ///
 /// SNWG - make your own atmosphere day
 ///
-/// 2017-10-11 Your Name Here @your-andrew-id
+/// 2017-10-11 Ben Scott @evan-erdos <bescott.org>
 ///
 import * as T from '../lib/module.js'

-// you should rename this to match your own renderer import OzRenderer from '../ocapunam/OzRenderer.js'
+// you should rename this to match your own renderer import ozRenderer from '../ocapunam/ozRenderer.js'

 // a rate of rotation and delta time let rate = 3, dt = 0